sha-ddie/Restaurant-Recommender-System/README.md

 - **hours:** hours in when the business is open,hours are using a 24hr clock

-For download of the dataset's, view the [Link](https://www.yelp.com/dataset) anf for complete [documentation](https://www.yelp.com/dataset/documentation/main) of all the datasets.
+For download of the dataset's, view the [Link](https://www.yelp.com/dataset) and for complete [documentation](https://www.yelp.com/dataset/documentation/main) of all the datasets.

 # Data Preparation